Folies Bergère: History

+In 1931, in the revue L'usine à folies, Malian dancer Melka Soudani starred with Senegalese dancer Féral Benga in the act Sur le plateau de la négresse.

 In 1936, Josephine Baker returned from New York City and Derval signed her to lead the revue En Super Folies.

 In 1937, Margaret Kelly hired Constance Tomkinson.

 Michel Gyarmathy, a Hungarian from Balassagyarmat, designed the poster for En Super Folies and lasted 56 years at the Folies Bergère.

 The funeral of Paul Derval was held on 20 May 1966.
 He was 86 and had reigned supreme over the most celebrated music hall in the world.
 His wife Antonia Derval, supported by Michel Gyarmathy, succeeded him.
 In August 1974, Antonia Derval passed on the direction of the business to Hélène Martini, the empress of the night (25 years earlier she had been a showgirl in the revues).

 Since 2006, the Folies Bergère has presented some musical productions with Stage Entertainment like Cabaret (2006–2008) or Zorro (2009–2010).